 I am an assistant professor at the political science department at the University of Pennsylvania.
-I specialize in comparative politics, with a regional focus on Sub-Saharan Africa.
+I specialize in comparative politics, with a regional focus on Africa and the Middle East.

-In my work I apply a variety of methods, including randomized control trials (RCTs), social network analysis and behavioral experiments to study political behavior and political economy of development.
+In my work I apply a variety of methods, including field and lab experiments and social network analysis, to study political behavior and political economy of development more generally.

 Before coming to Penn I was a Postdoctoral Research Associate at Princeton University and a Research Fellow at the Center for the Study of Development Strategies at Columbia University.